How are live and recorded online classes different?

 Once you’ve decided which content is static and can be recorded in your module, the next challenge is to consider how to facilitate synchronous (live) online lecture and seminar interactions.
 This will only be possible of course if the timezone you are in overlaps acceptably with that of your students.
 To help tutors consider the most important aspects of this format, we’ve provided another series of tables below:

-Lesson 1 explores the topic: Which steps help the transition to online teaching?
-Our Lesson 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 1 explores the topic: Which steps help the transition to online teaching?
+Our Chapter 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 2 explores the topic: How are live and recorded online classes different?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: How are live and recorded online classes different?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.